 That’s wonderful and I appreciate your support!

 If you’re running Marcus’ iOS/MacOS apps you can connect a Dial and a CTR2-MIDI to the app at the same time.
 Just connect one using Bluetooth to the CTR2 Controller object in the app’s Tools menu.
 Connect the second one using USB to the MIDI Controller object in the Tools menu.
-Select the XIAO_ESP32S3 device if connecting to a CTR2-MIDI, or the STAMP_S3 device if connecting to the Dial.
+To use USB MIDI, select the XIAO_ESP32S3 device if connecting to a CTR2-MIDI, or the STAMP_S3 device if connecting to the Dial.
 Next, select DJ2GO2 in the Compatibility list and touch the Enabled button to connect.
 With two MIDI devices connected you can have up to four dials and knobs mapped to various functions, or have the Buttons menu open on the Dial to quickly select options what the other encoders are used for VFO tuning, RIT, XIT, volume, etc.

 You can also run two or more MIDIs and Dials in Thetis using USB connections.